Events and Meetings Are Back But They Better Be Better

 Joe Cozza has had an extensive and distinguished career in the hospitality industry.
 His most recent positions were with Marriott International as the Catering Sales Leader, Northeast Region, and previously as Catering Sales Leader for New York.
 Prior to these positions, he was Vice President, Sales, and Marketing for Cipriani, where he was responsible for several premier, historic, and iconic event locations.
 Joe was the opening Executive Director of Marketing/Catering at the New York Marriott Marquis and held this position for 22 years.
 Prior to the Marriott Marquis he was the opening Director of Catering at the Grand Hyatt in N.Y. and the Philadelphia Fairmont hotel where he held senior leadership positions in food and beverage operations and catering sales.
 Earlier in Joe’s career, he held executive positions with Sheraton and Hyatt Corporations in Florida and New Jersey.
-Joe is an active member of Cayuga Hospitality Consultants.
+Joe is an active partner and consulting member of Cayuga Hospitality Consultants.

 Related Articles & Case Studies